-Zotero [zoh-TAIR-oh] is a free Firefox, Chrome, & Safari extension that helps you collect, manage, and cite your research sources.
-It lives within your web browser.
-Zotero allows you to automatically import references and full text documents from online catalogs (e.g. BC Library Catalog, WorldCat) and databases (e.g. JSTOR, America: History & Life), as well as open websites like Amazon, newspaper sites, blogs, even Flickr and YouTube.
-You can then easily create automatically formatted bibliographies and in-text citations from your library of references.
-Zotero is a production of the Center for History & New Media and George Mason University.
+Zotero [zoh-TAIR-oh] is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.
+As you search, use Zotero to collect sources with one click from online catalogs (e.g. BC Library Catalog, WorldCat) and databases (e.g. JSTOR), as well as websites like Amazon, newspapers, blogs, Flickr, and YouTube.
+While you write, use Zotero to create in-text citations and bibliographies directly inside your Microsoft Word document from your personal library of references.
+Developed by the Center for History & New Media at George Mason University.

 Bibliographies allow you to follow an author's sources backwards in time.
 By definition, anything cited in a book or article will have been published prior to that book or article.

-Citation Tracking allows you to move forward in time, following who has cited that book or article since its publication.
-This gives you the ability to see how influential a specific source has been, and gives you another method to follow the scholarship around a specific topic:
+Citation tracking allows you to move forward in time, following who has cited that book or article since its publication.
+You can deduce how influential a specific source has been and follow the scholarly conversation around a specific topic.